You shouldn’t build an app.

 1️⃣ To launch an app on the Google Play Store, a Google Play Developer account is required.
 A one-time fee of 25 USD must also be paid.

 2️⃣ You must then accept Google’s Distribution Agreement to ensure your app complies with quality and community standards on the Google Play Store.

-3️⃣ Then, you will go through the process of adding app details like an app icon, preview images, descriptions, category and keywords so users can search and find your app.
+3️⃣ Then, you will go through the process of adding app details, like an app icon, preview images, descriptions, category, and keywords so users can search and find your app.

-4️⃣ You are now ready for launch!
+4️⃣ Afterward, your app is ready for launch!